exercism/cpp/exercises/concept/troll-the-trolls/.docs/instructions.md

 Your friend Helma made a small online game that rapidly gained popularity.
 It is called _HellMath_.
 The small community attracted some trolls who make the game and the forums pretty unpleasant.
-Helma has asked you to work on a new permission system to separate "the wheat from the chaff".
+Helma has asked you to work on a new permission system to separate troublemakers.

 The forum supports three different actions: